Judy LaMarsh: Early life

-Of French and English descent, LaMarsh was born in Chatham, Ontario, and raised in Niagara Falls.
+LaMarsh was born December 20, 1924, in Chatham, Ontario.
+Of French and English descent, she was raised in Niagara Falls.
 Although she trained as a teacher, she never taught school.
-In High School, Judy was a member of Alpha Chapter, Theta Kappa Sigma Sorority in Niagara Falls.
+In high school, she was a member of Alpha Chapter, Theta Kappa Sigma Sorority in Niagara Falls.
 During World War II, she enlisted in the Canadian Women's Army Corps, travelled the country from 1943 to 1946, and attained the rank of sergeant.
 LaMarsh worked with the Corps of Royal Canadian Engineers in Halifax and then, after studying Japanese in Vancouver, served as a Japanese translator in Intelligence with Japanese-Canadian soldiers.

-After the war, she attended the University of Toronto's Victoria College, and Osgoode Hall, where she was trained as a lawyer, graduating in 1950.
+After the war, she attended the University of Toronto's Victoria College and Osgoode Hall, where she was trained as a lawyer, graduating in 1950.
 She was called to the Bar of Ontario, and joined her father's law practice in Niagara Falls.

 Political career

 After unsuccessful forays into Ontario provincial politics, LaMarsh was first elected to the House of Commons of Canada in a 1960 by-election.
 Sitting as a Liberal Member of Parliament (MP) for Niagara Falls, she joined the Canadian Cabinet after the Liberals defeated the Progressive Conservative government of John Diefenbaker in the 1963 election.
 Serving under Prime Minister Lester Pearson, she was the second female federal cabinet minister in Canadian history, and the first to serve in a Liberal cabinet.
 LaMarsh served as Minister of National Health and Welfare and Minister of Amateur Sport from 1963 to 1965, and as Secretary of State for Canada from 1965 to 1968.

 Her period as Minister of National Health and Welfare coincided with the introduction of the Canada Pension Plan and the drafting of what was to become Canada's Medicare system.
 Besides shepherding the Medicare bill through parliament, she also became the first major western-world government official to oppose tobacco smoking publicly.
 On June 17, 1963, she rose to speak on the floor of the House of Commons and declared: "There is scientific evidence that cigarette smoking is a contributory cause of lung cancer and that it may also be associated with chronic bronchitis and coronary heart disease."
 As Secretary of State, she presided over the Canadian Centennial celebrations in 1967, presented the Broadcasting Act of 1968 to Parliament, and served on the Royal Commission on the Status of Women.

 In the 1968 Liberal leadership convention to choose a successor to Pearson, she supported Paul Hellyer.
 When it became clear after the first round of voting that Hellyer could not win, she urged him to drop off the ballot and throw his support to another candidate in order to stop Pierre Trudeau.
 Her words, uttered on the floor of the convention hall: "Paul, you've got to go to [Robert] Winters.
 Don't let that bastard win it, Paul – he isn't even a Liberal" were, unbeknownst to her, broadcast live over CBC Television.
 She retired from politics after Trudeau won the party's leadership.